-Bridging the CDC Healthy Brain Initiative and the Nevada State Plan increasing early detection and diagnosis, risk reduction, prevention of avoidable hospitalizations, and supporting dementia caregiving.
+Bridging the CDC Healthy Brain Initiative and the Nevada State Plan and supporting dementia caregiving.
 Specific efforts were made to incorporate these priorities throughout the relevant recommendations of Nevada's State Plan.
-Thus, throughout the recommendations is a particular interest in ensuring a strong presence of elements related to promoting brain health (i.e., risk reduction), early detection, effective and efficient healthcare services, along with supportive services for care partners of people living with dementia.
+Thus, throughout the recommendations is a particular interest in ensuring a strong presence of elements related to promoting brain health (i.e., risk reduction), early detection, effective and efficient healthcare services, as well as supportive services for care partners of people living with dementia.

-As previously noted, the Nevada State Plan is directly aligned with the goals and priorities of the CDC Healthy Brain Initiative Road Map, as well as the BOLD infrastructure for Alzheimer's Act (amending the Public Health Service Act, Section 398A; 42 U.S.C.
-280c-3-4), including
+As previously noted, the Nevada State Plan is directly aligned with the goals and priorities of the CDC Healthy Brain Initiative Road Map, as well as the BOLD Infrastructure for Alzheimer's Act (amending the Public Health Service Act, Section 398A; 42 U.S.C.
+280c-3-4), including increasing early detection and diagnosis, risk reduction, prevention of avoidable hospitalizations,